Community Grant guidelines

 - St.George Foundation cannot give funding to individuals or organisations that are not eligible recipients.

-- The St.George Foundation Board of Governors considers applications for Community Grants of up to $50,000 twice per year.
+- The Governors of St.George Foundation meet twice per year to consider applications for Community Grants of up to $50,000.

 - In the interest of supporting many different communities, our Governors prefer not to support any one organisation for more than three consecutive years.